zephyrproject-rtos/zephyr/doc/services/file_system/index.rst

 Zephyr RTOS Virtual Filesystem Switch (VFS) allows applications to mount multiple file systems at different mount points (e.g., ``/fatfs`` and ``/lfs``).
-The mount point data structure contains all the necessary information required to instantiate, mount, and operate on a file system.
+The mount point data structure, :c:struct:`fs_mount_t` contains all the necessary information required to instantiate, mount, and operate on a file system.
 The File system Switch decouples the applications from directly accessing an individual file system's specific API or internal functions by introducing file system registration